-The employee retention credit (ERC), first introduced as part of the CARES Act, was expanded and modified under the Consolidated Appropriations Act in December 2020.
+The employee retention credit (ERC), first introduced as part of the CARES Act, was expanded and modified under the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in March 2021.
 Learn what those changes could mean for you.

 As originally introduced, the ERC provided qualifying employers the opportunity to claim a 50% refundable credit based on up to $10,000 of payroll costs for qualifying employees (i.e., a maximum $5,000 per employee credit) provided various requirements were met.
 However, companies were restricted from claiming any ERC if they also obtained a loan through the Paycheck Protection Program (PPP).
 The PPP had the potential to be fully refundable (becoming the economic equivalent of a grant) and could potentially offset far more than $5,000 per employee.
 Therefore, it’s unsurprising that many companies opted to pursue a PPP loan and forego opportunities to claim the ERC.

 A significant change under the CAA is that companies that obtained a PPP loan are now retroactively eligible to also claim the ERC for qualifying expenses during 2020, although there are still limitations on being able to claim the credit with respect to the same payroll expenses also funded with forgiven PPP loan proceeds.
-In addition, the ERC was further expanded to allow for additional credits (70% of up to $10,000 payroll costs for qualifying employees per quarter) to be claimed in certain circumstances for the first two quarters of 2021.
+In addition, the ERC was further expanded to allow for additional credits (70% of up to $10,000 payroll costs for qualifying employees per quarter) to be claimed in certain circumstances for each quarter of 2021.

 In light of these legislative changes, significant opportunities may exist for companies that: